 As CTO of Wakanow.com, Titilayo has over 10 years of experience in IT System Development, Electronic Payment System Integrations, System Analysis, Business Process Re-engineering, Product Development and Project Management.
-She joined Wakanow.com Limited as an IT Project Manager in 2013, and rose to the rank of CTO in August 2014.
-A Certified Prince2 practitioner, Titilayo has a B.Tech degree in Computer Science/Mathematics from Federal University of Technology, Minna, Niger State.
+She joined Wakanow.com Limited as an IT Project Manager in 2013 and rose to the rank of CTO in August 2014.
+A Certified Prince2 practitioner, Titilayo has a B.Tech degree in Computer Science/Mathematics from the Federal University of Technology, Minna, Niger State.

 - Oreoluwa Asuni – Head, Corporate Products & Packages

 Oreoluwa has 21 years’ experience in Banking, Tax & Revenue Regulatory, Law, Hospitality and Travel Industry spanning across Europe, Middle East and Africa (EMEA).